chil360/lineage_osprey/README.md

-Lineage 18.0 for Osprey
+Lineage 19.0 for Osprey
 =======================

 Current Status
 --------------

 What's working ?
- - It boots!
- - Wifi
- - RIL
- - Mobile Data
- - Audio
- - Camera
- - Bluetooth
- - Camcorder
- - GPS
- - Media support
- - VoLTE
- - SELinux Enforcing
+ - Nothing!

 Not Working / Not Tested ?
- - Safetynet
+ - Everything!

 Download
 --------